 - I do not like where Kat is.
 I want her to be well, well adjusted, happy and to know the truth of her (hetero)sexuality.

-- I determined that the best possible chance for her would be for us to love her right where she was… completely without conditions.
+- The best possible chance for her would be for us to love her right where she was… completely without conditions.
 In an atmosphere of truly unconditional grace and love, she could begin to heal.

 Somehow I set aside my beliefs about the “lifestyle” she was “choosing”.
 I honestly do not know how I was able to do this.
 I didn’t change my beliefs, just decided not to address them with Kat.
 It was as if I put them on a shelf in the closet (pun intended) and shut the door.
 My dogma was clearly getting in the way of Kat’s feeling loved and accepted.
 At that time, she felt more tolerated than loved.
 It was going to take genuine love over a long time to prove to her that she was truly loved and I was determined to do just that.
 It was more important to me that she feel loved than that I be right.